Perimenopause Sensory Overload: When Everything Feels Too Much

 About the Author

 Dr. Kiesa Kelly is a psychologist and neuropsychologist by training who provides therapy and psychological assessment for adults.
-Her work focuses on understanding how brain-based differences (like ADHD and autism) interact with mental health, stress, and daily functioning.
+Her work focuses on understanding how brain-based differences, including ADHD and autism, interact with mental health, stress, and daily functioning.

-At ScienceWorks Behavioral Healthcare, Dr. Kelly supports clients with neurodiversity-affirming care, practical coping tools, and strengths-based planning - especially when life transitions increase overwhelm and depletion.
+Dr. Kelly’s background includes neurodiversity-affirming care, practical coping support, and strengths-based planning for adults, especially during life stages that increase overwhelm and depletion.

 References